nathandias/dingsbeer/README.md

 | /style/slug     | archive of reviews for specified style                                            |
 | /format/slug    | archive of reviews for specified format                                           |
 | /slug:beer_name | a (single) beer review (single-dingsbeerblog_beer.php)                            |

+# Classic Post Editor
+1. Go to: siteurl.com/wp-admin/ : Appearance > Plugins > Add New
+2. Search for the WordPress Classic Editor and install it

+The classic post editor is needed to edit custom fields (ABV, Appearance, etc.).
+Once the classic editor is installed, the dingsbeer plugin should automatically use it for the beer review custom post type.

 # Beer Review Import
 1. Go to: siteurl.com/wp-admin/ : Import Beer Reviews and follow the instructions there to import